Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Leave Reporting

-OMNI ‘Employee Self-Service’ or Pay and Leave Report Forms, as determined by department policies, are used to certify sick and annual leave taken.
+Faculty members are responsible for reporting their sick and annual leave in OMNI Employee Self-Service.
+Such leave should be recorded on the last day of the pay period or sooner if the University has communicated an earlier deadline or Pay and Leave Report Forms, as determined by department policies, are used to certify sick and annual leave taken.
 If utilized, Pay and Leave Report Forms are issued at the beginning of each new pay period and are submitted with the faculty member’s signature at the end of the pay period, even if no leave has been taken.
-If leave is used by the faculty member, he or she must report such usage via OMNI or on the Pay and Leave Report Form.
+If leave is used by the faculty member, they must report such usage via OMNI or on the Pay and Leave Report Form.

 Faculty Relations